Earl Van Dorn: Second Corinth

 The performance of Van Dorn at the Second Battle of Corinth that autumn led to another U.S. victory.
 As at Pea Ridge, Van Dorn did well in the early stages of the battle on October 1–2, 1862, combining with Price's men and prudently placing his force that now was roughly equal in size to the U.S. army at about 22,000 soldiers.
 However, Van Dorn failed to reconnoiter the U.S. defenses, and his attack on Brig.
 Gen. William S. Rosecrans' strong defensive position at Corinth, Mississippi, on October 3, was bloodily repulsed.

 On October 4–5, his command was "roughly handled" along the Hatchie River by U.S. soldiers led by Brig.
 Gens.
 Stephen A. Hurlbut and Edward Ord.
 However, Rosecrans' lack of an aggressive pursuit allowed what was left of Van Dorn's men to escape.
 Total casualties for the Second Battle of Corinth totaled 2,520 (355 killed, 1,841 wounded, 324 missing) for the U.S. Army and 4,233 (473 killed, 1,997 wounded, 1,763 captured/missing) for the Confederate Army.

 After the battle, Van Dorn ordered a retreat, falling back through Abbeville, Oxford, and Water Valley, Mississippi, where he and his staff were nearly captured on December 4, then on to Coffeeville, Mississippi, constantly skirmishing with U.S. cavalry on December 4.
 Two days later, Van Dorn halted the retreat at Grenada.
 Following the defeat at Corinth, Van Dorn was sent before a court of inquiry to answer for his performance there.
 He was acquitted of the charges against him, but Van Dorn would never be trusted with the command of an army again and he was subsequently relieved of his district command.

+The battle was later described by Confederate President Jefferson Davis as an "impossibility" due to many soldiers inherited by Van Dorn who were starving and diseased when he took over and Davis went on to say that Van Dorn handled such an impossibility "masterfully".